sudheermuthyala/terraform-/08-terraform-provisioners/02-remote-exec-provisioner/106-remote-exec-provisoner/README.md

 ## Create/Review Provisioner configuration
 **Usecase**
 - we will copey a file name `application.htm` using the file provisoner to "/tmp" Directory
-- Using `remote-exec provisioner`, using linux commands we will in-turn copey the file to Apachi
+- Using `remote-exec provisioner`, using linux commands we will in-turn copey the file to Apache Webserver static conte